 FCCLA Attends District Leadership Conference

 During the Closing Ceremony, Power of One Award Certificates were presented to students for the modules they completed last year.
-Receiving certificates from Plainview were Shayla Jacobsen “Speak Out for FCCLA” Module; Brooke Forbes, Weston Hoffman, and Marque Albin with “A Better You” Module; and Shayla Jacobsen and Brooke Forbes with “Working on Working” Module.
+Receiving certificates from Plainview were Shayla Jacobsen “A Better You” Module; and Marque Albin with “Family Ties” Module and “Working on Working” Module.

 During lunch, members competed in the FCCLA Knowledge Quiz Bowl.
-Participating in the Quiz Bowl for Plainview were Captain Marque Albin, Averi Waldow, Shayla Jacobsen, Weston Hoffman, and Baili Prewitt.
-They did extremely well, winning each match making it to the finals.
-The final round came down to the bonus question which is where they came up short.
-The team each received certificates of participation and a Runner-up Certification of Recognition for their efforts.
+Participating in the Quiz Bowl for Plainview were Marque Albin, Shayla Jacobsen, Weston Hoffman, Roni Prewitt, and Baili Prewitt.
+They did extremely well and received certificates of participation during the closing session.